amplication/docs/docs/custom-code/add-action-to-controller.md

 ## Check your changes

-You are ready to check you changes.
+You are ready to check your changes.
 Just save all changes and restart your server.
 Navigate to http://localhost:3000/api/ to see and execute the new API endpoint.

 :::tip
-You can run your server in watch mode so it is automatically restarts every time a file in the server code is changed.
+You can run your server in watch mode so it automatically restarts every time a file in the server code is changed.
 Instead of using **npm start** you should use this command

 ```